By Orrin Devinsky, MD

 - Taking epilepsy medications as prescribed is critical because these medicines are only effective when taken regularly.
 The brain needs a constant supply of seizure medicine to continue to stop and prevent seizures.
 When doses are missed or the medicine is taken irregularly, the level of medicine in the body decreases.
 Changing levels increases the risk of more seizures.

 - Getting enough sleep helps patients avoid sleep deprivation, which can trigger seizures.
 The recommended amount of sleep for children is 10 to 12 hours per day, for teenagers 9 to 10 hours, and for adults 7 to 8 hours.
-If people with epilepsy are not getting the recommended amount of sleep, do not wake up feeling rested, or do not have energy for their daily activities, they should work with their healthcare provider to find ways to ensure they are getting enough sleep.
+If people with epilepsy are not getting the recommended amount of sleep, do not wake up feeling rested, or do not have the energy for their daily activities, they should work with their healthcare provider to find ways to ensure they are getting enough sleep.

 - Lowering consumption of alcohol is important because the tolerance for alcohol can be lowered by seizure medicines and there is a higher risk of seizures after drinking alcohol.
 Anyone with epilepsy is at a higher risk of seizures after drinking three or more alcoholic beverages.
 While survey results show that only 2 out of 5 people with epilepsy avoid alcohol.[iv]